nckstwrt/USBEject/README.md

 # USBEject
- Eject USB Drives (Forcing closing any open handles as required)
+ Eject USB Drives (Force closing any open handles as required by the user)

 ## The Problem
 ![](https://i.imgur.com/EgA4kyj.png)